8 Tips For Becoming Emotionally Independent And Self-Reliant

 7. Take Full Advantage Of Educational Opportunities

 Those who have the lowest levels of skill and the weakest capacity for constant updating will find themselves uncompetitive, unemployed, and highly dependent upon others.
 Therefore, it is imperative that everyone commit to becoming a student for life.

 Be sure to take new opportunities when they present themselves and continuously expand your knowledge!

 8. Be Free From Debt

 Money is a faithful, loyal servant and we are its master.
-It allows us to enjoy freedom, expands our options and allows us to make better greater choices.
+It allows us to enjoy freedom, expands our options, and allows us to make better greater choices.

 However when we get into debt the roles change, and we find ourselves in the position of slavery and losing our freedom.
-The person who owes money is a servant to the person or to the corporation who lends the money.
+The person who owes the money is a servant to the person or to the corporation that lends the money.
 Never are you less free than when you are in debt.